TurakhiaLab/TWILIGHT/README.md

 ```
 ./twilight -f <directory containing all MSA files> -o <output file>
 ```
-### TWILIGHT iterative mode
+### <a name="iterative"></a> Iterative mode
+Please install snakemake `pip install snakemake` and tools you would like to use and configure the executable path in `workflow/config.yaml`.
+- Initial guide tree: MashTree, MAFFT(PartTree)
+- Subsequent iterations: FastTree, IQ-Tree, RAxML

-Go into the TWILIGHT directory and update the `workflow/config.yaml` file to include the path to your input unaligned sequence file, tree inference tools, the number of cpu threads, and other parameters.
+Update the `workflow/config.yaml` file to include the path to your input sequence file, tree inference tools, the number of cpu threads, and other parameters.

 Dry run to see the workflow
 ```